 Our city crews work as fast as possible to remove snow from the streets, but unfortunately, parked cars can get in our way.
 If we have to tow some cars to make winter driving safe for everyone, we will, but we would rather not.
 So please, to avoid having your car towed, you should not park on the street during snow clearing operations.

-“It shall be an offence for any Person to remove from any Private Property, public property, Street, Boulevard or Sidewalk any snow or ice and deposit same on any Street, Boulevard, parking lot, public place, or Sidewalk in such a manner that could negatively impact drainage, or create a hazardous condition for either vehicular or Pedestrian traffic, or otherwise impede the snow removal efforts of the City or Manitoba Infrastructure and Transportation.
-[AM by By-Law 10-8474]”
+“It shall be an offence for any Person to remove from any Private Property, public property, Street, Boulevard or Sidewalk any snow or ice and deposit same on any Street, Boulevard, parking lot, public place, or Sidewalk in such a manner that could negatively impact drainage, or create a hazardous condition for either vehicular or Pedestrian traffic, or otherwise impede the snow removal efforts of the City or Manitoba Infrastructure and Transportation.”

 MAJOR SNOWFALL PARKING BAN

 The Mayor may declare a citywide parking ban in the event of a major snowstorm.
 This ban will prohibit parking on any city street for as many days as the ban is in effect.
 This will enable crews to clear the streets as quickly and efficiently as possible.
 The ban may last up to several days.

 If a citywide parking ban is declared, it will be advertised on the radio and in the newspaper (if time permits).
 There will also be signs placed around the City stating whether or not the ban is in effect.
 As well, you may call 204-857-7275 for a recorded message on the status of the ban.

 If your car is parked on any street during a citywide parking ban, it will be ticketed, at a cost outlined in the current Fees and Charges Schedule.
 As well, your vehicle could be towed to the nearest cleared street.